Left 4 Dead 2: Marketing

+Left 4 Dead 2 was formally announced during Microsoft's press conference at the E3 event in June 2009 with a short teaser.
+A longer trailer for the game had appeared in late October 2009, attributed as a leak since it had not been formally released by Valve.
+According to Faliszek in 2026, the ESRB, which had previously engaged with Valve over the content of Left 4 Dead, had blocked Valve from releasing the video for marketing claiming it was too violent.
+Instead, Valve developers purposely arranged the trailer video to be leaked, knowing it would spread widely via the Internet.

 PC and Xbox 360 players who pre-ordered Left 4 Dead 2 through participating retailers gained early access to the game's demo, which was released on October 27, 2009, for Xbox Live and October 28, 2009, for PC players, and an exclusive baseball bat melee weapon to be used in game.
 Pre-ordering the PC version of the game through the Steam network also unlocks Bill's beret from Left 4 Dead for use in the PC version of Team Fortress 2.
 Also, when a person buys the game and starts up Team Fortress 2, they will get a frying pan as a melee weapon and Ellis' hat as an in-game hat.
-The demo became available for all PC and Xbox Live Gold users on November 4, 2009, with Xbox Live Silver users gaining access on November 11, 2009.
+The demo became available for all PC and Xbox Live Gold users on November 3, 2009, with Xbox Live Silver users gaining access on November 10, 2009.
 The demo features the first two maps in "The Parish" campaign.

 On October 5, 2009, Valve announced that Left 4 Dead 2 would be promoted by a $25 million advertising campaign, exceeding the $10 million that supported Left 4 Dead.
 The campaign includes television advertisements during sporting events, on billboards and magazines; and more aggressive advertising for Europe.

 Release

-Left 4 Dead 2 was released on Steam on November 16, 2009.
+Left 4 Dead 2 was released on Windows on November 16, 2009.
+The Xbox 360 version as well as retail copies were published by Electronic Arts.
 Retail copies were made available some days after, depending on the country.

 On December 25, 2013, Valve made the game for free for a limited time for new players.
 The Christmas update also included a special achievement called "Ghost of Christmas Present," awarded to veteran players who helped the free holiday players survive in the game's campaign mode.